gmagnenat/newsletter-sign-up/README.md

 ### What I learned

-Firefox adds a lower opacity to the placeholder.
+Firefox adds a lower opacity to the input placeholder-

+TODO: complete with what I learned on aria and form validation
+TODO: add information on the dialog implementation

 ### Continued development

+TODO

 ### Useful resources